wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 === Hupso Share Buttons for Twitter, Facebook & Google+ ===
 Contributors: kasal
 Donate link: http://www.hupso.com/
-Tags: twitter, facebook, google, social sharing, share buttons, social share buttons, share icons, stumbleupon, addthis, sharethis, sexybookmarks, addtoany, multisite, pinterest, print
+Tags: twitter, facebook, google, social sharing, share buttons, social share buttons, share icons, stumbleupon, addthis, sharethis, sexybookmarks, addtoany, multisite, pinterest, print, tumblr
 Requires at least: 2.8
 Tested up to: 3.6
-Stable tag: 3.9.16
+Stable tag: 3.9.17
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Help visitors share your posts on popular social networks: Twitter, Facebook, Google Plus, Linkedin, Pinterest, StumbleUpon, Digg, Reddit and others.
+Help visitors share your posts on popular social networks: Twitter, Facebook, Google Plus, Linkedin, Pinterest, StumbleUpon, Tumblr, Reddit and others.

 == Description ==

 Add simple social share buttons to your articles.
-Your visitors will be able to easily share your content on the most popular social networks: Twitter, Facebook, Google Plus, Linkedin, Pinterest, StumbleUpon, Digg, Reddit, Bebo, Delicous and Email.
+Your visitors will be able to easily share your content on the most popular social networks: Twitter, Facebook, Google Plus, Linkedin, Tumblr, Pinterest, StumbleUpon, Digg, Reddit, Bebo, Delicous and Email.

 These services are used by millions of people every day, so sharing your content there will increase traffic to your website.